Learn-TypeScript/drug-n-drop/README.md

     `typescript`: It's smart to have a local specific typescript version, so if you ever change the global TS version, your project will not brake.

     `ts-loader`: Works together with Webpack.
-It tell Webpack how to convert TS code to JS.
+It tells Webpack how to convert TS code to JS.

     [154].
 Adding Entry & Output Configuration.

     In `tsconfig.json` we don't need `rootDir` anymore, because webpack is going to determine where the root files are!
 This happens by setting the `entry` in the `webpack.config.js` file.

-    Remove all `.js` from the imports in all .ts files.
+    Remove all `.js` from the imports in all `.ts` files.

     In `output` of `webpack.config.js` we can add dynamic parts.
 E.g. `bundle.[contenthash].js` to tell webpack to automatically create a unique hash, which will help with cashing in the browser (but we're not going to use that here).